 13. Books for the bedridden.
 Sometimes having to stay in bed isn’t all that it’s cracked up to be.
-After a while, you get tired of sleeping, tired of staring at the ceiling, and tired of the travesty known as daytime TV.
+After a while, you get tired of sleeping and watching daytime TV.
 If your schedule doesn’t permit other favors, dropping off a stack of the latest best-selling novels or a pile of glossy magazines will still be appreciated.

 14. Something to soak in.
 There’s nothing like a hot bath to soothe stuffy sinuses, sore backs, or weary hearts.
 Fill up a basket with scented bath products and lotions so your friend can bathe in bliss.